tower1ight/World/Misc/Note on housing.md

+About me!
-Some things I love to cook, read, and write, some fiction, mostly things for tabletop roleplaying games.
+I love to cook, read, draw, sew (on the newer side of this hobby) and write, some fiction, mostly things for tabletop roleplaying games.
+When it comes to what I am like as a roommate, I like to
+Im looking forward to meeting you